cert-manager/website/content/en/docs/usage/kubectl-plugin.md

 ## Commands

 ### Renew
-> **Note**: this feature requires the `ExperimentalCertificateControllers` feature gate set.
+> **Note**: for cert-manager v0.15 this feature requires the `ExperimentalCertificateControllers` feature gate set.
+> From cert-manager v0.16 onward, the experimental certificate controller is the default.

-`kubectl cert-manager` allows you to manually trigger a renewal of a specific certificate.
+`kubectl cert-manager renew` allows you to manually trigger a renewal of a specific certificate.
 This can be done either one certificate at a time, using label selectors (`-l app=example`), or with the `--all` flag:

 For example you can renew the certificate `example-com-tls`: